FrancisCrickInstitute/deep-imcyto/README.md

 # ![deep-imcyto](docs/images/deep_imcyto_overview.png)

+deep-imcyto has three modes of operation: QC, Simple segmentation and Multiplexed Consensus Cell Segmentation, summarised in the diagram below.

+# Segmentation options

+1. Simple
+    In `simple` segmentation mode an approximation of whole cell segmentation is performed where accurate predicted nuclei are dilated by a user-defined number of pixels.

+2. Multiplexed consensus cell segmentation (MCCS)
+    In MCCS mode a more accurate whole cell segmentation is performed following the multiplexed consensus cell segmentation principles.

+# Summary

 1. Split image acquisition output files (`mcd`, `ome.tiff` or `txt`) by ROI and convert to individual `tiff` files for channels with names matching those defined in user-provided `metadata.csv` file.
 Full and ilastik stacks will be generated separately for all channels being analysed in single cell expression analysis, and for channels being used to generate the cell mask, respectively ([imctools](https://github.com/BodenmillerGroup/imctools)).

 2. Apply pre-processing filters to full stack `tiff` files ([CellProfiler](https://cellprofiler.org/)).